oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 Therefore, the trained weights together with the architecture need to be uploaded to a public repository such as Zenodo or GitHub releases.
 Additionally, you will need to provide example images and configuration specification file that describes technically your model in a way that consumer software can load and run the model.
 All this information is embedded in a specific file called `Resource Description File` (RDF).
-The RDF is then published in the [Central repo](https://github.com/bioimage-io/bioimage-io-models) through a pull request (PR).
+The RDF is then published in the [Central GitHub repository](https://github.com/bioimage-io/bioimage-io-models) through a pull request (PR).
 Once the PR is accepted, a resource card to display the model in the website will be generated.